Vegetable-SYC/fnk0090-docs/docs/source/fnk0090/codes/C/3_Bluetooth.rst

 .. image:: ../_static/imgs/3_Bluetooth/Chapter03_19.png
     :align: center

-Click “Receive”.
+Click "Receive".
 Select the appropriate Data format in the box to the right of Data Format.
 For example, HEX for hexadecimal, utf-string for character, Binary for Binary, etc. Then click SUBSCRIBE.

 .. image:: ../_static/imgs/3_Bluetooth/Chapter03_20.png
     :align: center